Rugby coach’s death killer van driver admits guilt

-Challen will be sentenced at the Old Bailey, with a date yet to be fixed.
-The admission of guilt brings some closure to a case that has deeply affected the local community.
+Challen appeared at Bromley Magistrates’ Court last Wednesday (July 31), pleading guilty to causing death by careless or inconsiderate driving.
+He is set to be sentenced at the Old Bailey, with the date still to be confirmed.
+This admission brings some closure to a case that has shaken the local community.

-At the time of his death, Brian Rayner was remembered as a “well-respected and loved rugby coach and player” at Gravesend Rugby Football Club.
-His son, Aaron, shared: “He was a family man first and was always helping anyone he could.
+Brian was remembered as a “well-respected and loved rugby coach and player.”
+His son Aaron paid a heartfelt tribute, saying: “He was a family man first and was always helping anyone he could.
 There is a lot I could say about him.”

-The collision took place around 6:30am, and despite the best efforts of emergency responders, Brian was pronounced dead at the scene at 7:16am.
+The devastating crash took place around 6:30am, and Brian was pronounced dead at 7:16am.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.